 The legality hinges on whether the spouse has the ability and intention to control the firearm, making shared spaces a gray area.
 Therefore, while not outright banned, the situation requires careful consideration to avoid unintended legal consequences.

-The Criminal Defense Lawyers of The Wiseman Law Firm Can Help Restore Your Gun Rights
+Expert Criminal Defense Attorneys at The Wiseman Law Firm